Splix777/ft_linear_regression/README.md

 ### General Instructions
 - You must create a program that predicts the price of a car by using a linear function.
-- You are free to use any libraries you want as long as you can explain your choice and they don't do all the work for you.
+- You are free to use any libraries you want as long as you can explain your choice, and they don't do all the work for you.
 For example, the use of Python's `numpy.polyfit` is considered cheating.
 - You should use a language that you are comfortable with; the whole project must be written in the same language.

 ### Mandatory part